-Those interested in becoming a sociologist should hold at least a Bachelor of Arts in Sociology from an accredited university.
+Those interested in becoming a sociologist can start by earning a Bachelor of Arts in Sociology from an accredited university.
 Within this course of study, students learn about social problems, statistics and research methods in sociology.
 They also learn about minority groups in the United States and discuss racism, sexism and how these themes affect social class.
 This degree can be achieved in four years.

-The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for sociologists will rise by 15% throughout the 2012-2022 decade.
+The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for sociologists will shrink by 1% throughout the 2014-2024 decade.
 Given the relatively few positions available, however, competition is expected to be stiff; candidates with advanced degrees are likely to see the most favorable job prospects.

-In 2013, the BLS listed the average annual salary for sociologists as $78,120.
-The federal government's executive branch, scientific research and local government were the three industries that paid the most at that time, offering sociologists average salaries of $95,210, $86,440 and $68,360 per year, respectively.
+In 2015, the BLS listed the median annual salary for sociologists as $73,760.
+State governments, scientific research organizations and social advocacy groups paid the most at that time, offering sociologists average salaries of $63,300, $97,920 and $86,450 per year, respectively.

 A master's degree is the minimum education required for a sociologist, though job prospects may improve with a doctoral degree.
 Sociologists must be excellent research scientists and may need to address ethical issues when researching certain aspects of human behavior, such as criminal behaviors.